-What Activity Outcomes can I Expect after a C1-3 Spinal Cord Injury?
+What Activity Outcomes can I Expect after a C5 Spinal Cord Injury?

 Table 1 lists life activities, such as breathing, eating, dressing and moving around.
-For each activity, it explains what many people with a C1-3 SCI can reasonably expect one year after injury and can help in setting short and long term goals.
+For each activity, it explains what many people with a C5 SCI can reasonably expect one year after injury.